Skip to main content

 4. After the grace period expires, the tool falls back to the configured unmapped_tool_action.

 The default grace period is 24 hours.
 Set it to 0 to disable grace periods entirely (strict mode).
-Set it higher (48-72 hours) for teams that deploy on weekly cycles and need more time to update policies.
+Set it higher (48–72 hours) for teams that deploy on weekly cycles and need more time to update cards.

-Merge Rules
+Merge rules

-SectionMerge StrategyEffect
+SectionMerge strategyEffect

-forbiddenUnionBoth org and agent forbidden rules are enforced
+enforcement.forbiddenDeny-overrides unionBoth org and agent forbidden rules are enforced; agent cannot subtract

-escalation_triggersUnionBoth org and agent triggers are evaluated
+autonomy.escalation_triggersUnionBoth org and agent triggers are evaluated

-Strengthening Defaults
+Strengthening enforcement

-allow → warn → deny
+allow → warn → deny (unmapped_tool_action)

-If the org sets unmapped_tool_action: "warn", an agent can set it to deny (stricter) but not allow (weaker).
+If the org sets unmapped_tool_action: warn, an agent can set it to deny (stricter) but not allow (weaker).

-Transaction Guardrails
+Transaction guardrails

 # Transaction-level override: restrict to read-only tools for this operation